 There are also male and female haplogroups, so you can see where your male and female sides of the family originated back in pre-historic times.
 As with Y-DNA (which traces the male line from father to son) and mtDNA (which traces the female line from mother to daughter), haplogroups also follow straight male and female descendancy lines.

 Your haplogroup’s point of origin is usually shown on maps at the various DNA companies that do testing.
 Your haplogroup will appear in the area your clan was located when it split off from the original African family to which we all belong.

 Initially, there was only one haplogroup, and it was in Africa.
 As African tribes moved off the continent and went to various other places on the planet, their DNA mutated and the number of haplogroups increased.
-New haplogroups are formed even today, when a gene mutation occurs in someone from a particular ancestral clan.
+New haplogroups are formed even today when a gene mutation occurs in someone from a particular ancestral clan.
 However, it takes generations for enough people to carry the mutation for it to be prevalent enough for it to be considered a haplogroup.
-Therefore, any haplogroups that start forming today will not be recognized as new ones for centuries, or even millennia.
+Therefore, any haplogroups that start forming today will not be recognized as new ones for centuries.
 The haplogroups that form today will eventually be able to be traced back to the earliest known person to carry the mutation, just as today’s known haplogroups can be traced back to the earliest known person to carry it in the distant past (though we don’t know the names of these people, we do know they existed and approximately where they lived and when).